 Robert Emmet Cunningham, James Treat and His Mission to Mexico (M.A. thesis, University of Texas, 1950).
 Diplomatic Correspondence of the Republic of Texas, ed.
 George Pierce Garrison (3 parts, Washington: GPO, 1908–11).
 James Morgan Papers, Rosenberg Library, Galveston.
 Joseph William Schmitz, Texan Statecraft, 1836–1845 (San Antonio: Naylor, 1941).
 J. L. Worley, “The Diplomatic Relations of England and the Republic of Texas,” Southwestern Historical Quarterly 11 (July 1905).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Joseph W. Schmitz, "TREAT, JAMES," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ftr07), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Joseph W. Schmitz, "TREAT, JAMES," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/ftr07.

 Uploaded on June 15, 2010.
 Modified on December 19, 2019.
 Published by the Texas State Historical Association.